- Search The Registry

 - My Account

-*This date in 1901, marks the birth of Louis Armstrong.
-He was an African American jazz, cornet, and trumpet player, singer, band leader, and entertainer.
+*This date, in 1901, marks the birth of Louis Armstrong.
+He was a Black jazz, cornet, trumpet player, singer, band leader, and entertainer.

-After 1925 Armstrong began leading his own band and also recorded with some of the most renowned blues singers of the time, including American singer Bessie Smith.
+After 1925 Armstrong began leading his band and also recorded with some of the most renowned blues singers of the time, including Bessie Smith.
 From 1925 to 1928, he led a recording group called the “Hot Fives“(later known as the Hot Sevens.)
 Their recordings are considered some of the most seminal and enduring pieces in the history of jazz.
-In the 1930s and 1940s Armstrong led a big band, toured Europe on several occasions, and increasingly pursued a career as a popular entertainer in motion pictures.
-In 1947, Armstrong formed a septet called the All Stars.
+In the 1930s and 1940s, Armstrong led a big band, toured Europe several times, and increasingly pursued a career as a popular entertainer in motion pictures.
+In 1947, Armstrong formed a septet called the All-Stars.

-This band, which Armstrong led until 1968, became largely a vehicle for his own playing and singing.
-He became an unofficial musical ambassador from the United States, performing all over the world.
-In 1964 his recording of "Hello Dolly" became the number-one song on the Billboard magazine popular-record charts, replacing "I Want to Hold Your Hand," by the British rock-music group The Beatles.
+This band, which Armstrong led until 1968, essentially became a vehicle for his playing and singing.
+He became an unofficial musical ambassador from the United States, performing worldwide.
+In 1964 his "Hello Dolly" recording became the number-one song on the Billboard magazine popular record charts, replacing "I Want to Hold Your Hand" by the British rock-music group The Beatles.
 That same year Armstrong won a Grammy Award for "Hello Dolly. “